Fabian-Stein/perspectron/README.md

 - Have different layouts but similar solutions
 - etc.

-This sequence explores the ways of transporting the player across a gap, by arranging the black blocks in the right sequence.
+This sequence explores the ways of transporting the player across a gap, by arranging the black blocks in the right order.

 ![](gifs/sequence2.gif)